A Funny Little Video of

 T [grinning]: They work! [glancing right] Whoa, where's this road go???

-N: Ooh! [camera pans right] No. [reading sign] Maple Lane.
+N: Ooh! [camera pans to view out front windshield] No. [reading sign] Maple Lane.

-N: No. [reading other sign] Mountain Hunger Road. [as we head down a hill] Wheeee!
+T: We're not going on that road.
+N: No. [reading other sign] Mountain Hunger Road. [heading down a hill] Wheeee!
 Down the hill!
 Ooooo, whee!

 [pause]